Community Health

 - Nepal's Narcotic Drugs (Control) Act has strict punishments for drug-related activities

-- Drug abuse can be prevented through education, awareness, and healthy lifestyle
+- Drug abuse can be prevented through education, awareness, and a healthy lifestyle

 - Waterborne Diseases: Illnesses like typhoid and cholera occur frequently due to contaminated drinking water sources and poor sanitation infrastructure.

-- Respiratory Infections: Conditions such as asthma and chronic bronchitis are exacerbated by indoor air pollution (like burning solid fuels) and outdoor dust or vehicle emissions.
+- Respiratory Infections: Conditions such as asthma and chronic bronchitis are worsened by indoor air pollution (burning solid fuels) and outdoor dust or vehicle emissions.

-- Malnutrition: This is particularly common in young children and pregnant women, stemming from a lack of access to a balanced diet rich in essential vitamins and proteins, leading to stunted growth and weakened immune systems.
+- Malnutrition: Particularly common in young children and pregnant women, stemming from lack of access to a balanced diet, leading to stunted growth and weakened immunity.

 Maternal health programs ensure that women receive proper prenatal and postnatal care.
 For example, providing free check-ups and skilled birth attendants drastically reduces maternal and infant mortality rates.